ENGLEWOOD CLIFFS, New Jersey — The legal battle will continue over an electronics company's plan to build a corporate tower in northern New Jersey.

-The agreement announced Tuesday by LG Electronics USA calls for a five-story north wing in Englewood Cliffs that will be just shy of 70 feet in height.
+The agreement with conservationists called for the firm to build a five-story north wing that will be just shy of 70 feet in height.
 There will also be a three-story south wing.

-Conservation groups who had opposed the $300 million project will now withdraw their appeal of zoning approvals the company received from the Bergen County town.
+In return, the conservation groups agreed to withdraw their appeal of zoning approvals the company received from the Bergen County town.
 A state judge had upheld the approvals in 2013.

-Officials say the deal — reached after 11 months of negotiations — protects scenic views of the Palisades along the Hudson River.
+Officials have said the deal — reached after 11 months of negotiations — protects scenic views of the Palisades along the Hudson River.
+Concerns about the views were among the many issues critics raised about the project.

-The company says the new 360,000-square-foot corporate campus will allow it to double its local employment to more than 1,000 by 2019.
+The company said the new 360,000-square-foot corporate campus will allow it to double its local employment to more than 1,000 by 2019.